Bernard MacLaverty

-Bernard MacLaverty (born 14 September 1942) is an Irish fiction writer and novelist.
+Bernard MacLaverty (born 14 September 1942) is a Northern Irish fiction writer and novelist.
 His novels include Cal and Grace Notes.
 He has written five books of short stories.

 Biography

-MacLaverty was born in Belfast, Northern Ireland, and educated at Holy Family Primary School in the Duncairn district and then at St Malachy's College.
-He worked as a medical laboratory technician and was a mature student at Queen's University Belfast.
-He lived there until 1975, when he moved to Scotland with his wife, Madeline, and four children (Ciara, Claire, John, and Jude).
-He initially lived in Edinburgh and then the Isle of Islay before settling in the West End of Glasgow.
+MacLaverty was born in no. 73 Atlantic Avenue in the Newington area of north Belfast, Northern Ireland.
+He was educated at Holy Family Primary School in Newington and then at St Malachy's College.
+After school, he studied at Queen's University Belfast where he worked as a medical laboratory technician; later he showed Seamus Heaney some poetry he had written, prompting the renowned poet to advise MacLaverty to stick to short stories.
+He lived in Belfast until 1975, when he moved to Scotland with his wife, Madeline, and four children (Ciara, Claire, John and Jude).
+He initially lived in Edinburgh and then the island of Islay before settling in the West End of Glasgow.

-He was Writer-in-Residence at the Universities of Aberdeen, Liverpool John Moores, Augsburg and Iowa State.
-He was the Ireland Fund Artist-in-Residence in the Celtic Studies Department of St. Michael's College, University of Toronto in October 2007.
+He was writer-in-residence at the Universities of Aberdeen, Liverpool John Moores, Augsburg and Iowa State.
+He was the Ireland Fund Artist-in-Residence in the Celtic Studies Department of University of St. Michael's College, a college at University of Toronto, in October 2007.

 Work

-MacLaverty's 1980 novel Lamb is about faith, relationships and, ultimately, love; Cal is an examination of love in the midst of violence.
-Grace Notes, which was shortlisted for the 1997 Booker Prize, is about the conflict between a desire to compose and motherhood.
-The Anatomy School is a comedic coming-of-age novel.
-He has also written five acclaimed collections of short stories, most of which are in his Collected Stories (Cape, 2013).
+MacLaverty is the author of five novels and seven short story collections.
+His first novel Lamb was published in 1980.
+It is about faith, relationships and love.
+It was followed by Cal in 1983.
+This is an examination of love in the midst of violence.
+Grace Notes, which was published in 1997, was shortlisted for the Booker Prize for Fiction.
+It is about the conflict between a desire to compose and motherhood.
+The Anatomy School (2001) is a comedic coming-of-age novel.

+He has also written six collections of short stories, the contents of which are mostly in Collected Stories (Cape, 2013).

-MacLaverty wrote a screenplay for Cal in 1984; Helen Mirren and John Lynch starred and Mark Knopfler composed the film soundtrack.
-He also adapted Lamb for the screen; Liam Neeson and Hugh O'Conor starred and Van Morrison composed the soundtrack.
+MacLaverty wrote a screenplay for Cal in 1984, which was picked up for production by Goldcrest Films; Helen Mirren and John Lynch starred in Cal (1984), and Mark Knopfler composed the film soundtrack, also called Cal.
+The film was entered into the 1984 Cannes Film Festival, where Mirren won the award for Best Actress.
+It was received well by critics, but lost money in the box office on the order of –£118,000 net profit.
+He also adapted Lamb for the screen; Liam Neeson and Hugh O'Conor starred in Lamb (1985) and Van Morrison composed the soundtrack.

 MacLaverty has written versions of his fiction for other media – radio plays, television plays, screenplays and libretti.
 In 2003 he wrote and directed a short film Bye-Child (BAFTA-nominated for "Best Short Film") and more recently wrote libretti for Scottish Opera's Five:15 series The King’s Conjecture, with music by Gareth Williams, and The Letter with music by Vitaly Khodosh.
 For Scottish Opera in 2012, and again with music by Gareth Williams, he wrote The Elephant Angel, an opera for schools, which toured Scotland and Northern Ireland.